yorkulibraries/yudl-map/metadata-input-guidelines/description.md

 Description of the content attributes of the object or physical attributes of the object.

+# How the description field work in the metadata form

+* Text area
+* Not Repeatable
+* Not required

 # Where can description information be found?

 For any item type, information that goes into the description field can come from any part of the item including: